 Ken Hickman's practice is focused on large-scale construction, infrastructure, mining, energy, and transport projects.
-He has acted for owners and contractors in Australia and Southeast Asia in arbitration (ICC, SIAC, LMAA, SCMA), litigation, mediation, and expert determination.
-Ken also has been engaged by clients prior to initiating formal legal proceedings to investigate and minimize claims and disputes, and he has significant experience in Australia acting for owners and contractors in high-value adjudications under various security of payment legislation throughout Australia.
+He has acted for owners and contractors in Australia and Southeast Asia in arbitration proceedings (ICC, SIAC, LMAA, SCMA), litigation, mediation, and expert determination.
+Ken is also engaged by clients prior to initiating formal legal proceedings to investigate and minimize claims and disputes, and he has significant experience in Australia acting for owners and contractors in high-value adjudications under various security of payment legislation throughout Australia.

 In addition, Ken has diverse experience across multiple industry and government sectors having served previous secondments with an ASX-listed mining services company and a statutory authority delivering a multibillion dollar transport project in Victoria.
 He also worked with the Regional Rail Link Authority in Victoria during the procurement phase on a $4.3 billion rail infrastructure project.

 "Last Refuge of the Desperate"—Western Australia Supreme Court Rebuts Procedural Fairness Challenge to Arbitrator's Award

 - La Trobe University (LL.M. in Global Business Law 2011; LL.B.
 Hons.
 2007; B.A. in Mandarin 2007)